hammackj/risu/README.markdown

 The templates are written in ruby using [prawn](http://prawn.majesticseacreature.com/), they are fairly easy to make.
 I will add any templates as requested.
 See the 'template' example for creating your own template.

 # Contributing
 If you would like to contribute templates/bug fixes/etc to risu.
-The easiest way is to fork the project on [github](http://github.com/arxopia/risu) and make the changes in your fork and the submit a pull request to the project.
+The easiest way is to fork the project on [github](http://github.com/arxopia/risu) and make the changes in your fork and the submit a pull request to the project on the dev branch.

 # Issues
 If you have any problems, bugs or feature requests please use the [github issue tracker](http://github.com/arxopia/risu/issues).